charmoniumQ/PROBE/docs/lib_interpos/README.md

 - **Library interposition**: replace a standard library with an instrumented library that emits provenance data as appropriate.
   This could use the `LD_PRELOAD` of Linux and `DYLD_INSERT_LIBRARIES` on MacOS.

-If non-privilege, transparency, and performance overhead less than 10-times are hard-requirements, the only possible methods are user-level debug tracing and library interposition.
+If non-privilege, transparency, no special hardware, and performance overhead less than 10-times are hard-requirements, the only possible methods are user-level debug tracing and library interposition.

 In user-level debug tracing, the tracer runs in a separate process than the tracee.
 Every time the tracee does a system call, control switches from the tracee to the kernel to the tracer and back and back [@fig:ptrace].